 - People always love the perfect crinkle look.

-- unsalted butter – allow time for the butter to soften for best results
+- unsalted butter – use softened butter for best results

 - vanilla extract